saber778899/ADTS-FRAMEWORK/README.md

 ## AstroDetNet Training and Testing

+Please place the AstroBodyParts dataset in AstroDetNet/datasdc/dataset/coco

-Process official annotations of AstroBodyParts for our task by running:
+Then process official annotations of AstroBodyParts for our task by running:

 ```python
 $ python AstroDetNet/tools/get_anno_HumanParts_v2.py